tordable/XlsxReports/README.md

 and each row is added as a row to the report table.
 Each data value in the table is added to an individual cell.

-The will style contains information such as background and font color, as well as any other visual information in the spreadsheet.
+The style contains information such as background and font color, as well as any other visual information in the spreadsheet.

-The layout can be one of a variety of types, for example containing a series of reports in the same row, structured in a column, with a fixed size, or automatically expanding to include the full report.
+The layout can be one of a variety of types, for example, it can contain a series of reports in the same row, structured in a column, with a fixed size, or automatically expanding to include the full report.

 ## TO DO